 #3 20,000 Leagues Under the Sea

-This whimsical jaunt through England on Toad’s motor car was sheer delight (and, for me, much more fun than the race cars of Tomorowland).
-I can still recall the alarming head-on train collision and subsequent trip down below.
+This whimsical jaunt through England on Toad’s motor car was a sheer delight (and, for me, much more fun than the race cars of Tomorrowland).
+I can still recall the alarming head-on train collision and a subsequent trip down below.

 #1 ExtraTERRORestrial Alien Encounter

-While a much more tame (and smelly – yuck, chili dogs) version of the dark attraction exists in Stitch’s Great Escape, it will never compare to what many believe to be Disney’s darkest attraction.
+Many believe this was Disney’s darkest attraction.
 A monstrous alien breaks loose and the attraction “breaks down.”
-It was the use of brilliant and immersive audio suggestion and the small effects – like the hot breath of the monster alien on my neck that gave the attraction a feel of real terror.
+It was the use of brilliant and immersive audio suggestions and the small effects – like the hot breath of the monster alien on my neck that gave the attraction a feel of real terror.
 The ‘splatter’ of one of the ‘maintenance staff’ being eaten (bursts of water sprayed over guests), may have been too much for guests and the attraction was closed in 2003.
-Being a fan of dark and horror based amusements; this was the ultimate since it left much of the mayhem to the imagination.
+Being a fan of dark and horror-based amusements; this was the ultimate since it left much of the mayhem to the imagination.
 (BONUS – I do recall both the Mission to the Moon and Mission to Mars incarnations of the main arena, and count both among childhood favorites as well).